almotasim90/DPI/Send_Emails.md

 	$ sudo apt-get -y install msmtp

 You need to have a file that contains Certificate Authority (CA) certificates so that we can connect using SSL / TLS to the email server.
-You can check whether your server already has a ca-certificates package installed or not using command below:
+You can check whether your server already has a ca-certificates package installed or not using the command below:

 	$ dpkg -l | grep ca-certificates

 If a ca-certificates package is already installed, you will get output similar to the following output:
 `ii ca-certificates 20141019ubuntu0.14.04.1 all Common CA certificates`

-**NOTE** If you get blank output, it means that ca-certificates package is not installed, and you need to install it.
+**NOTE** If you get blank output, it means that the ca-certificates package is not installed, and you need to install it.
 You can install this package by running this command:

 	$ sudo apt-get -y install ca-certificates